 It is with regret that we must respond to the statement issued by Halifax-based MBS Radio about us.
-We are the seven MBS employees from Big John, K-100 and CFBC in Saint John who have been on strike for more than six months to fight for fair compensation and a respectful workplace.
+We are the seven MBS employees from Kool 98, K-100 and CFBC in Saint John who have been on strike since June 25th, 2012 to fight for fair compensation and a respectful workplace.
 We decided to join the Canadian Media Guild in 2011 because we knew that being in a union was the only way we would ever have a fighting chance at fair treatment and respect from our employer and at properly serving our loyal listeners, friends and neighbours in Saint John.

 Unfortunately, our employer continues even after six months to believe the best way to treat employees is by trying to bully, humiliate and demonize us with false and misleading statements about our strike and our union.

 WE, the Saint John 7, are the Canadian Media Guild at MBS Radio.
 We are honoured to be among the 6,000 members of the Guild who live and work in every province and territory in Canada, including other workplaces here in Saint John.
 And we are very grateful for the support we have received from people and organizations in Saint John and from union members across the country.

 The Company's accusation that we somehow bullied or threatened a local charity is so blatantly ridiculous that we hesitate to even respond.
 The Striking 7's own incredibly successful toy drive and record-setting food drive this year speak for themselves.
 The accusation taken from the much-maligned "Frank Magazine"(which many describe as a local Halifax version of "The National Enquirer") is absolutely false.
 Never has any one of us, nor anyone from The Canadian Media Guild, ever threatened a charity with anything, nor would we ever do such a thing.
 We would ask that MBS Radio and Frank Magazine either provide proof that a CMG member said this, or print a formal apology and retraction.